seromaho/Bank_Database_Explorer/README.md

 # Solution Features

-- query a database of banking houses in Germany in a web browser
+- query a database of banking houses (located in Germany) in a web browser

    ![screenshot](Bank_Database_MVC/Data/Images/screenshot-query-page.png)